ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 - [check if the descriptor associated with the value is registered][how-to-descriptors]
 - [check if the key prefix is being watched][how-to-descriptors]
 - for NB KV data store, verify the key used to put the value is correct
 - check if an incorrect key prefix is used.
-Note that an incorrect suffix renders the value `UNIMPLEMENTED`, but it is included in the transaction input.
+Note that an incorrect `suffix` renders the value `UNIMPLEMENTED`, but is still included in the transaction input.
 - [check the debug logs][debug-logs] of the Orchestrator (NB of KV Scheduler).
 These can also be used to learn the set of key-value pairs received with each event from NB.

 Here is a RESYNC example: